2-88/Application-of-Data-Mining-in-Customer-Segmentation-/README.md

 ![](https://github.com/2-88/Application-of-Data-Mining-in-E-Commerce-Customer-Segmentation-/blob/main/Picture1.png)

 ### Aggregating data by each customer
-Data is aggregated by each customer after obtaining the time passed.
-This is shown in the table below.
+Data is aggregated by each customer after obtaining the time passed as shown in the table below.

 ![](https://github.com/2-88/Application-of-Data-Mining-in-E-Commerce-Customer-Segmentation-/blob/main/Picture2.png).